DIY Cuticle Oil Recipe For Healthier Stronger Nails

 What Is Cuticle Oil?

-Cuticle oil is a blend of natural oils, vitamins, and sometimes essential oils that hydrate and strengthen not your cuticles and nails.
+Cuticle oil is a blend of natural oils, vitamins, and sometimes essential oils that hydrate and strengthen your cuticles and nails.

 The lightweight texture of homemade cuticle oil allows it to penetrate deeply into the skin, promoting flexibility and preventing breakage.
-It’s like giving your nails and cuticles a nutrient-packed drink.

-Ingredients for DIY Cuticle Oil Recipe
+Cuticle Oil Recipe Ingredients

 This DIY cuticle oil recipe is completely customizable.

-The basic cuticle oil recipe uses just 2 components carrier oil and essential oil.
-Each of these two components plays a role in nourishing your nails and cuticles, helping you achieve that healthy, hydrated look you’re after.
+Each ingredient plays a role in nourishing your nails and cuticles, helping you achieve that healthy, hydrated look you’re after.

 Basic DIY Cuticle Oil Recipe

-- 3 drops Essential Oils: See options below
+- 3 drops Essential Oils (See options below)

 Supplies: